MadMango/debugging-talk/README.md

 * `excuses/*` - I can't use a debugger because \<insert excuse from the list here>
   * `typescript` - if you want to use typescript AND you want to attach to the app from vscode AND have the app reload every time you make an update AND you want to keep the debugger attached between restarts
   * `tests `- if you're worried that you can't debug when running tests - this example is using `ava` but it's also possible with `mocha`, `cucumber` and a bunch of others
   * `docker` - if you're running your app in docker.
-On windows you might need to use chokidar for it to work but I'm not a fan on docker on windows so won't go any deeper into it in this repo.
+On windows you might need to use chokidar or the legacy flag for nodemon for it to work but I'm not a fan on docker on windows so won't go any deeper into it in this repo.